jschalk/jaar/docs/ropeterm_explanation.md

 vs

-"USA" has the central coin
+"USA" has the central moment
 1. ;USA,UN;France;Paris;
 2. ;USA;UN;Germany;Berlin;
 3. ;USA;Texas;Dallas;
 4. ;USA;Texas;Paris;

-# Coin Definition:
+# Moment Definition:
-- **CoinLabel**: The CentralLabel of all RopeTerms connected to a CoinUnit.
-Every CoinUnit starts with a Label.
-Everything the CoinUnit is is centralized by that Label.
+- **MomentLabel**: The CentralLabel of all RopeTerms connected to a MomentUnit.
+Every MomentUnit starts with a Label.
+Everything the MomentUnit is is centralized by that Label.

 A way I could be if believe in Football:
 1. ;Football;Places that love football;Midwest;